sigsum/key-mgmt/docs/key-management.md

 all times.
 In other words, what we are trying to protect against are external threats and failures.
 Examples of threats include a device that gets physically stolen or remotely accessible as a result of a networked node getting owned.
-Examples of failures include a device that breaks.
-We tolerate `n-1` failures, with `n` set to `2` for backup YubiHSMs and `3` for USB sticks with passphrases.
+Examples of failures include devices that break.
+We assume that at least one of two backup YubiHSM and one of three backup USB stick function at all times.

 Randomness produced by a YubiHSM is assumed to be good, so that the generated keys and passphrases are computationally hard to brute force (128-bit security).